alzwded/stitchgraph/README.md

 - `map` contains a map of what lines to draw when connecting stitches to the row below.

 A map entry has a `source` dot (stitch on row below) and a `destination` dot (one of the newly formed stitches).
 They optionally have a `marker` (e.g. to fake a Tfs).
 The special value `INBETWEEN` is used to visually represent Knitting's `m1l` and `m1r` which don't actually `take` a stitch, they get formed by picking up from inbetween the stitches.
 Don't worry about this one.

+Connecting line colors have some sort of meaning to them:
+- black: normal
+- blue: this ends up "behind" in some sense
+- green: this is a newly made stitch
+- red: something particularily odd

+Marker colors also try to have some meaning:
+- black, blue: normal
+- green: newly generated stitches (e.g. chains, cast ons)
+- red: decrease of some sort *or* something attention grabbing